beaurancourt/blog/markdown/healthy-mmo-economy.md

 After that, supply your players with the tools they need to have proper price discovery.
-Either implement a full order book (buys, sells, buy orders, sell orders), even simpler, have liquidity pools like [uniswap](https://info.uniswap.org/#/pools).
+Either implement a full order book (buys, sells, buy orders, sell orders), Or, even simpler, have liquidity pools like [uniswap](https://info.uniswap.org/#/pools).

 Modern wow only has half of the order book - they lack buy orders.
 Sellers have